Almond Cinnamon Cookies

 Makes 20 cookies (1 1/2 tbsp each).

 1 1/2 cups almond flour

 1 tsp baking powder

 1 tsp Vietnamese Cinnamon

 1/2 cup (one stick) unsalted butter, melted but not hot

 1/2 cup Confectioners Swerve (equivalent to 1/2 cup confectioners sugar, see Resources)

 Swerve is used instead of Stevia since sugar supplies bulk to the recipe.
 It's best to use Confectioners Swerve instead of Granular Swerve to avoid a gritty consistency.

-Line a baking sheet with parchment or use a silicone coated pan and place the cookies with a cookie scoop and bake for about 9-10 minutes.
+Line a baking sheet with parchment or use a silicone coated pan and place the cookies with a cookie scoop and bake for about 9–10 minutes.
 While they may look like they're not done they do firm-up while cooling.
-Keep the baking time short, so that moisture is retained and your cookies are soft, but long enough so they are dark brown on the bottom since toasted nuts taste better than raw nuts.
+Keep the baking time short, so that moisture is retained and your cookies are soft, but long enough so they are brown (not dark brown) on the bottom since toasted nuts taste better than raw nuts.
 Keeps well when refrigerated.